Compare 30 exercises and physical activities.

 Comparing the calories burned during exercise can help you pick activities and plan workouts that help you lose weight faster.
 Below you can choose from activities including walking, running, sports, home activities, and conditioning exercises.
 You’ll see the difference in calorie burn between slow-paced and more vigorous physical activities.

-Calories burned during exercise will vary depending on your size and gender, so the charts below include 6 groups, composed of men and women in 3 different weight classes.
+Calories will vary depending on your size and gender, so the charts below include 6 groups, composed of men and women in 3 different weight classes.
 Body weight for each group is shown in the chart.

 Simple changes in your walking routine can make a big difference when it comes to burning energy.
 You can increase your calorie burn by 50% (when compared to flat surface walking) by walking in sand or by setting your treadmill at a 3-5% grade.
 Increase your pace from 3 to 4 miles per hour and you’ll burn 43% more calories.
 Loading up a backpack for a hiking trip in the mountains burns calories at 2 times the rate of flat surface walking.